-The Board met nine times during 2015 and it is responsible for:
+The Board met seven times during 2016 and it is responsible for:

-- Group strategy, business planning, budgeting and risk management; - · monitoring performance against budget and other agreed objectives; - setting the Group's values and standards, including policies on employment, health and safety, environment and ethics; - relationships with shareholders and other major stakeholders:

-- determining the financial and corporate structure of the Group (including financing and dividend policy); - major investment and divestment decisions, and approving material contracts; and - Group compliance with relevant laws and regulations.
+- Group strategy, business planning, budgeting and risk management; - monitoring performance against budget and other agreed objectives; - setting the Group's values and standards, including policies on employment, health and safety, environment and ethics; - relationships with shareholders and other major stakeholders; - determining the financial and corporate structure of the Group (including financing and dividend policy); - major investment and divestment decisions, and approving material contracts; and - Group compliance with relevant laws and regulations.

-Day to day management of the Company's businesses is delegated to the executive directors and in turn to business unit managing directors or general managers in accordance with a clear and comprehensive statement of delegated authorities.
-At each meeting the Board reviews comprehensive financial and trading information produced by management each month and considers the trends in the Company's businesses and their performance against strategic objectives and plans.
+Day to day management of the Company's businesses is delegated to the executive directors and in turn to senior members of the leadership team in accordance with a clear and comprehensive statement of delegated authorities.
+At each meeting the Board reviews comprehensive financial and trading information produced by the management team and considers the trends in the Company's businesses and their performance against strategic objectives and plans.
 It also regularly reviews the work of its formally constituted standing Committees as described below and compliance with the Group's policies and obligations.